code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     <img src="{{ site.url }}/assets/images/spring-ws/client-truststore.png" alt="client truststore">
 </figure>

-As a last step we more the three artifacts we have just generated: <var>client-truststore.jks</var>, <var>server-keystore.jks</var> and <var>server-public-key.cer</var> to the <var>src/main/resources</var> folder so that they are available on the classpath for both client and server setup.
+As a last step we move the three artifacts we have just generated: <var>client-truststore.jks</var>, <var>server-keystore.jks</var> and <var>server-public-key.cer</var> to the <var>src/main/resources</var> folder so that they are available on the classpath for both client and server setup.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-ws/https-jks-files.png" alt="https jks files">